averagesecurityguy/searchscan/README.md

 Searchscan
 ==========
-Searchscan searches the installed Nmap NSE and Metasploit auxiliary/scanner scripts for the specified keyword.
 Both Nmap and Metasploit are constantly adding new scanning capabilities and Searchscan can help you find the script you need to scan what you want.
+Searchscan will search the local machine for installed Nmap NSE and MSF Auxiliary scripts.
+In addition, it will search GitHub for and Nmap NSE scripts.

 Usage
 -----
-    ./nsesearch [options] keyword
+    ./searchscan [options] keyword
       -d	Show description along with name and path.
+      -g	Download scripts from GitHub.
+Do not download by default.
       -n	Search for keyword in the name only.

 Examples
 --------